-Renishaw's pioneering application of spread spectrum radio transmission to machine tool probes has produced a compact system that is easy to apply, yet which provides reliable transmission, co-existing happily with other radio devices in the increasingly noisy factory environment.
-It is a universal solution that is in line with changing radio regulations around the world, and is set to broaden the appeal of radio transmission probes throughout manufacturing industry.
+Renishaw's pioneering application of spread spectrum radio transmission to machine tool probes continues to provide reliable transmission and co-existence with other radio devices in the increasingly noisy industrial factory environment.
+It is a universal solution that complies with changing radio regulations around the world and is the benchmark for performance and reliability of radio transmission probes throughout manufacturing industry.